-- 1. The Board of Directors will appoint a chartered accountant to prepare the financial documents for the next fiscal year. - 2.
-The accountant will conduct this work of CCF's financial/accounting systems and ensure that financial statements and records have been prepared in accordance with generally accepted accounting principles (GAAP). - 3.
+- 1. The Chinook Comfor LP will appoint a chartered accountant to prepare the financial documents for the next fiscal year. - 2.
+The accountant will conduct this work of Chinook Comfor LP financial/accounting systems and ensure that financial statements and records have been prepared in accordance with generally accepted accounting principles (GAAP). - 3.
 These financial statements will be presented to the Board for its approval as soon as is feasible after the end of the fiscal year. - 4.
 The financial statements will be filed with Revenue Canada by the accountant.